 Location: Building 830, Second Floor, Clinic side, Area A

-About us: We offer routine women's care, wellness exams, and preventative treatment.
+About us: We offer routine women's care, wellness exams, pregnancy care, and preventative treatment.
 In addition, we offer sub-specialty care including: reproductive endocrinology and infertility; gynecologic oncology; urogynecology; dysplasia; and surgery.
 Appointments for routine women's care may be booked online at TRICARE Online.
 Appointments for sub-specialty care require a referral from your primary care manager.

 Telephone: 937-257-4809, option 2

 About us: We provide a range of occupational health programs to promote the health of employees, medical guidance in health and safety, protection against health hazards, and facilitates medical care for injured or ill employees.

 About us: Our services include: evaluations for upper-extremity dysfunction; post-operative hand surgery rehab; upper-extremity post-fracture rehab for range of motion and strength deficits; education and treatment of cumulative trauma and repetitive motion disorders of the hand and elbow; and education on computer workstation ergonomics.
 All new patients must be scheduled through the hospital Referral Management Office.

 Location: Building 830, Second Floor, Clinic side, EENT section

 About us: We are a consult service that cares for diseases of the eye and periocular region.
 Our primary surgical services include: cataract surgery with astigmatism correction and use of premium intraocular lenses; eyelid procedures; pterygium procedures; laser procedures; and corneal transplant.

 About us: We offer routine eye care and operational vision services to active duty personnel.
 On a space available basis, we also provide eye care to dependents and retirees over the age of 5.